lucylai96/spring2022/syllabus.md

 | **05/09**      | Final paper due                                                                                   |

 **Late policy:** You are allowed one (1) late pass for problem sets.
 After that, 1 point will be deducted off your problem set grade for each subsequent day that it is late.

+## Collaboration and Academic Integrity 👨🏻‍💻
+Discussion and the exchange of ideas are essential to doing academic work.
+For assignments in this course, you are encouraged to consult with your classmates as you work on problem sets and exercises.
+However, after discussions with peers and/or TFs, make sure that you can work through the problem yourself and ensure that any answers you submit for evaluation are the result of your own efforts.
+If any books, articles, websites, lectures, etc that have significantly helped you with your work, please use appropriate citation practices.
+Be sure to familiarize yourself with the [Harvard honor code](https://honor.fas.harvard.edu/honor-code), and follow it.

+## Academic Accommodations 🤝
+Any student needing academic adjustments or accommodations is requested to present their letter from the [Accessible Education Office (AEO)](https://aeo.fas.harvard.edu/) and speak with the professor by the end of the second week of the term.
+Failure to do so may result in the course head's inability to respond in a timely manner.
+All discussions will remain confidential, although AEO may be consulted to discuss appropriate implementation.